KristoferMar/Vue3-guide/README.md

 - onRenderTracked - called when a reactive dependency is first being accessed in the render function, during render.
 This dependency will now be tracked.
 This is helpful to see which dependencies are being tracked, for debugging.

 - onRenderTriggered - Called when a new render is triggered, allowing you to inspect what dependency triggered a component to re-render.

+## Watch

+With base implemented API code, the code is only called once when setup is run.
+We need it to run every time the search input changes and this is where we use watch to keep track of data that changes.
+I use watch as an annonymous function on a value.

+It means that a watch function is run on next tick whil reactivly tracking its dependencies, and re-run it when its dependencies change.

+- We can be specific about what riggers the watcher to run.
+- We can get access to the new value and old value of the item being watched.
+- We can specifically watch two rective references at once.
+- We can also watch reactive references with access to new and old values.

+## Sharing State

+Sharing state with the composition API means that we create a promis in a file which sends in the function to call with async/await.

+We can then import the promis file which holds state data in form of constants.
+In the component we will then call the promise with updated searchinput data.